gtjoseph/dump1090/README-hirate-demod.md

  * The preamble threshold seems to work well at the 3.0db default but try slightly lower or higher and see what happens to CPU utilization and decoded message count.
  * You may get better message counts with a narrower, or even no, preamble window.
 If you use the `--stats` option, a table will be printed that shows how many preambles were detected at each position in the window.
  * A low preamble strictness may result in more messages decoded but will raise CPU slightly.
- * If you're using the hirate demodulator, the message window can result in more messages being decoded than using the preamble window.
+ * Using the message window can result in more messages being decoded than using the preamble window.
 Again, if you use the `--stats` option, a table will be printed that shows how many messages were decoded at each position in the window.

 **WARNING**:  For the most part, CPU utilization will be _inversely_ proportional to the actual message rate.
 It takes more CPU to _search_ for a message than it does to actually decode one so you may see CPU utilization go _up_ during quiet periods.